Zondax/cosmos-sdk/crypto/docs/adr.md

 {DRAFT | PROPOSED} Not Implemented

+### Glossary

+1. **Interface**: In the context of this document, "interface" refers to Go's interface concept.

+2. **Module**: In this document, "module" refers to a Go module.
+The proposed ADR focuses on the Crypto module V2, which suggests the introduction of a new version of the Crypto module with updated features and improvements.

+3. **Package**: In the context of Go, a "package" refers to a unit of code organization.
+Each proposed architectural unit will be organized into packages for better reutilization and extension.

 ## Abstract

-This ADR proposes a refactor of the crypto module's structure and interfaces to improve modularity, re-usability, and maintainability.
+This ADR proposes a refactor of the crypto module to enhance modularity, reusability, and maintainability, while prioritizing developer experience and incorporating best security practices.
-With the developer experience and latest best security practices on top of mind.
-The proposal defines a clear division of scope for each module, cleaner interfaces, easier extension, better test coverage and a single place of truth, allowing them to focus on what's important to them while handling all data across the module with all the extra security measures to ensure proper handling of sensitive data.
+The proposal defines a clear division of scope for each component, cleaner interfaces, easier extension, better test coverage and a single place of truth, allowing the developer to focus on what's important while ensuring the secure handling of sensitive data throughout the module.

 ## Context